vidaud/seta/seta-doc/docs/user-guide/methodology.md

 <!-- set up a screen shot from the communities  web app-->

 <!-- taxonomies to search by path and by code  -->
-There can be more than one Taxonomy for every document.
+There can be more than one taxonomy for every document.

-The following is an example of how-to setup a new Taxonomy within a document when loading into the API:
+The following is an example of how to setup a new taxonomy within a document when loading into the API:

 ```json
 {